 The number of geriatric medical health caregivers is not keeping pace with the increasing number of older Americans.
 In addition, there is a lack of adequate training in the field of geriatric medicine as well as an insufficient amount of hands-on clinical experience.
 While physicians may have experience dealing with senior patients in their practice, they don’t have the same broad base of knowledge specific to the elderly as physicians who specialize in geriatric medicine.
 Unfortunately, this all adds up to a lack of geriatric specialists and ageism in senior medicine.

 Focusing on Geriatric Problems

 According to the AARP, specialists in fields such as oncology, urology, and neurology focus on these specific fields, but neglect to study the particulars of accumulated diseases in the elderly.
 Seniors accumulate medical issues over a lifetime, and these problems require a different medical approach.
-Geriatric healthcare professionals also understand the necessity of high level compassion and communication when handling older patients.
-Often, doctors discuss their senior patients’ prognosis or treatment with family members, bypassing the patient altogether.
+Geriatric healthcare professionals also understand the necessity of high-level compassion and communication when handling older patients.
+As it stands, doctors often discuss their senior patients’ prognosis or treatment with family members, bypassing the patient altogether.
 This creates a feeling of invisibility and lack of respect.

 Geriatric Specializations: The Facts